martian-cloud/tharsis-docs/docs/cli/tharsis/commands.md

 - How do I use profiles?

   - The profile can be specified using a global flag `-p`.
 It **must** come before a command name.
 For example, the command `tharsis -p local group list` will list all the groups using the Tharsis endpoint in the `local` profile.

+- I have a service account token, how do I use it?

+  - [Tharsis-sdk-go](https://gitlab.com/infor-cloud/martian-cloud/tharsis/tharsis-sdk-go) and therefore, the [Tharsis CLI](https://gitlab.com/infor-cloud/martian-cloud/tharsis/tharsis-cli) support environment variables.
+See [here](./intro.md#service-account).